opencog/atomspace/opencog/sheaf/README.md

 even though the dependent comes earlier.

-This example demonstrates why Hidden Markov Model (HMM) and Bayesian network models of human langauge fail: The earlier words in a sentence do not, cannot "cause" later words to appear; rather, it is often the case that the later words "cause" or "force" the earlier words to appear.
+This example demonstrates why Hidden Markov Model (HMM) and Bayesian network models of human language fail: The earlier words in a sentence do not, cannot "cause" later words to appear; rather, it is often the case that the later words "cause" or "force" the earlier words to appear.

-More generally, this example shows why a dependency grammar approach, with events assocaited with "sites", "germs", "stalks", "lexical entries" is more appropriate for the analysis of a network, and is more powerful, than HMM, Bayesian networks or Latent Semantic Analysis (LSA) can be.
+More generally, this example shows why a dependency grammar approach, with events associated with "sites", "germs", "stalks", "lexical entries" is more appropriate for the analysis of a network, and is more powerful, than HMM, Bayesian networks or Latent Semantic Analysis (LSA) can be.